oneapi-src/oneDNN/doc/advanced/primitive_cache.md

 overhead, especially when an application or a framework creates primitives for every instance of inference or iteration of training process.

-The primitive cache is global hence a user doesn't have to maintain any persistent oneDNN resources to benefit from the primitive cache.
+The primitive cache is global hence a user does not have to maintain any persistent oneDNN resources to benefit from the primitive cache.

 ## Managing Memory Consumption